Gyeongju: Sports

-As of 2007, Gyeongju city had two stadiums, two gymnasiums, two tennis courts, one swimming pool and others as public sport facilities as well as various registered private sports venues.
+As of 2007, Gyeongju had two stadiums, two gymnasiums, two tennis courts, one swimming pool and others as public sport facilities as well as various registered private sports venues.
 Many of public sport facilities are located in Hwangseong Park with an area of 1022350 m2 including a luxuriant pine trees forest.
 The site was originally the location of the artificial forest of Doksan which was established for feng shui purposes during the Silla period.
 It was also used as a training ground for hwarang warriors and hunting spot for Silla kings, and was reported to be King Jinpyeong's favorite location.
 In 1975, Hwangseong Park was designated a "city neighborhood park" and it currently consists of the multi-purpose Gyeongju Public Stadium, Football Park (with seven football fields and one futsal field), and one gymnasium, as well as Horimjang field for gukgung or Korean traditional archery and a ssireum wrestling ring.
 In addition, it contains a gateball field, an inline skating rink, jogging courses, and cycling roads.
 The Gyeongju Public Stadium was completed in 1982 and can accommodate 20,000 people at capacity.

+In 2013, Korea Hydro & Nuclear Power FC relocated from Daejeon to Gyeongju, playing home matches at Gyeongju Civic Stadium.
+In 2017, the club established a women's team to compete in the WK League, using Pitch 3 of Gyeongju Football Park as their home ground.

 Angang Field Hockey Stadium, located in the district of Angang-eup, is home to Gyeongju City Hockey, which is one of four professional women's field hockey teams in South Korea.
 The team was formed in 1994, and is governed by the Sport and Youth Division of Gyeongju City.
 Although not an initial successful team, Gyeongju City Hockey won the first trophies both at National Division Hockey Championships and National Sports Festival in 2000.
-In 2002, Gyeongju City Hockey took a first prize and three second prizes, and in 2008, the team won the first prize at the 51st National Division Hockey Championships.
+In 2002, Gyeongju City Hockey took first prize and three second prizes, and in 2008, the team won the first prize at the 51st National Division Hockey Championships.

 The city plays host to two annual marathon events.
 The Gyeongju International Marathon, held in October, garners elite level competition while the larger Gyeongju Cherry Blossom Marathon caters more for amateur fun runners.
 The Cherry Blossom Marathon has been held each year in Gyeongju since 1992, usually in April, to improve relations with Japan (a country with a long history of marathon running).
-The race, mainly sponsored by Gyeongju city and the district, attracted 13,600 participants in 2009 including about 1,600 foreigners.
+The race, mainly sponsored by Gyeongju and the district, attracted 13,600 participants in 2009 including about 1,600 foreigners.

 Economy

-The economy of Gyeongju is more diverse than the city's image as a tourist haven would suggest.
+The economy of Gyeongju is diverse.
 Although tourism is important to the economy, most residents work in other fields.
 Over 27,000 are employed in manufacturing compared to roughly 13,500 in the hospitality industry.